DylanFrenchCarroll/web-dev-masters/README.md

 + View created Fantasy movies
 + Persistence on Fantasy movie
 + Firebase AUTH with email/pw register and google sign in
-+ Firebase cloudstore persistence for fantasy movies/favourite persons
++ Firebase cloudstore persistence for fantasy movies/favourite Movies
 + Search functionality for movies
 + Add search results to favourites
 + Persistence on Movie favourites